eserating-chwy/siren4j/Siren4JResourceAPI.md

 ```
 Notice the `@Siren4JProperty` annotation, it is telling the converter to use the name 'reviewText' instead of the field name for the 'body' property.
 ## Collection Sub Entity ##
-Now we will revist the `Video` class and add 'reviews' as a new field which will be a collection of `Review` objects.
+Now we will revisit the `Video` class and add 'reviews' as a new field which will be a collection of `Review` objects.
 ```
     @Siren4JSubEntity(uri = "/video/{parent.id}/reviews")
     private CollectionResource<Review> reviews;